UniOfGreenwich/softwareproject_-team-1/README.md

 ### Explanation of Incremental model

 The incremental model is now the most common approach for software development.
-It can be plan-driven or agile or a mixture of these approaches.
+It can be plan-driven, agile or a mixture of these approaches.
 The system increments are predetermined in a plan-driven method; if an agile approach is used, the early increments are predetermined, but the creation of subsequent increments depends on progress and client priorities.

 This model is better than a waterfall model when system requirements are expected to change during the process.
 The way we solve issues is reflected in incremental development.
 We rarely figure out the entire solution to an issue up front; instead, we approach a solution incrementally and then go back when we see that we made a mistake.
 It is less expensive and simpler to make modifications to the software while it is being built when it is developed incrementally (Collegenote.net, 2023).